bkw777/NODE_DATAPAC/README.md

 ### Original Schematic & PCB
 This is a new drawing but aims to reflect the original actual device as exactly as possible.
-The both the schematic and the pcb are exactly like the real original, warts and all.
+Both the schematic and the pcb are exactly like the real original, warts and all.
+It's meant to be a form of documentation or reference describing the original hardware as it was.
 ![](PCB/NODE_DATAPAC_256K_historical.svg)

 PCB TOP